Ivriel/Ivriel/README.md

 - Student at SMKN 8 MALANG
 - Software Engineering Major
 - 2 Years experience
-- Beginner at developing website
+- Beginner at website development
+- Beginner at mobile development
+- Only code, not design

 ---